Ahaduzzamankhan/inputbooster/README.md

 **Made with ⚡ by [Ahaduzzaman Khan](https://github.com/ahaduzzamankhan)**

-*If this mod helped you, consider starring the repo!* ⭐
+*If InputBooster improved your gameplay, consider starring the repository.* ⭐

 </div>